 In Space Biomedicine, researchers in the six Schools of the Health Sciences as well as the Bioengineering Department are designing and developing technologies to support astronaut health and leveraging the space environment to produce biomedical technologies for terrestrial use.

-Much of space research at Pitt involves experiments conducted in space, featuring new technologies being developed and perfected for the harsh and resource-constrained environment of space.
+Much of space research at Pitt involves experiments conducted in space, featuring new technologies being developed and perfected for the harsh and resource-constrained environment of space as well as scientific experiments.
 Pitt researchers in all three core areas of space research (engineering, biomedicine, science) are experienced in leading and supporting space missions and experiments.
-One ongoing space mission led by Pitt is CASPR, which has been operating in low-Earth orbit since 2021 on the International Space Station and controlled by a ground station on campus.
-Another ongoing space mission driven by Pitt researchers is the GEO-URP system for volcanic observations in geostationary orbit.